 In the case of a grievance that is heard by a Grievance Advisory Board, the employee may choose to have a support person accompany them to the grievance hearing.
 The employee may select any one university employee who:

 c.
 Outside Representation

-All times frames indicated in the Grievance Process are computed in calendar days unless noted otherwise.
-All parties involved in the Grievance Process must adhere to the time frames specified.
+All times frames indicated in the Staff Grievance Process are computed in calendar days unless noted otherwise.
+All parties involved in the Staff Grievance Process must adhere to the time frames specified.
 Exceptions to this rule will be handled on a case by case basis and must be approved by the Vice President of Human Resources (or designee).
 The period of the Winter Close is excluded from the time frames.

 University Human Resources/Employee & Labor Relations have primary responsibility for administering and coordinating the Staff Grievance Process.
 In addition, University Human Resources/Employee & Labor Relations is the primary source of assistance for employees and supervisors who have questions or concerns pertaining to the Staff Grievance Process.

 No adverse action may be taken against any employee because of their good faith participation in the Staff Grievance Process.
 An adverse action is any action that materially affects that individual’s terms and conditions of employment.